 Playa del Ray

 Dockweiler State Beach, located near Marina del Rey, is one of the nicest in Southern California.
 It boasts about four miles of beachfront.
-There are wide stretches of raw, natural coastline are flanked by sands and a wetland preservation area on the shore.
+There are wide stretches of raw, natural coastline flanked by sands and a wetland preservation area on the shore.
 There are additional recreational spaces with volleyball nets and fire rings for evening campfires.

 The beach comprises mainly a residential neighborhood with enough on-street parking, but no amenities related to the beach entertainment are available.
 The Strand bike route follows the length of the beach, and there are volleyball courts.